 For many years, I wrote extensively about health, the creative arts and family life as an award-winning journalist with the daily newspaper in Lancaster, Pa.
 Eventually my personal growth journey led me to change careers to help others.

 To make an appointment with Karen Carnabucci, LCSW, TEP, or to inquire about her services, click here.

 In addition to formal studies at the Graduate School of Social Work and Social Research at Bryn Mawr College, where Karen received her master's degree in clinical social work, she attended the Omega Institute for Holistic Studies, Rhinebeck, N.Y., and the Howell Centre for Psychodrama and Sociodrama, Barnstable, England.

 She has had the great good fortune to study closely with Zerka Moreno, the widow and collaborator of J.L.
-Moreno, the European physician who developed psychodrama, and learn from a variety of spiritual teachers, healers, energy specialists and other practitioners.
+Moreno, the European physician who developed psychodrama.
+Through the years she has had the opportunity to learn from a variety of highly regarded spiritual teachers, healers, energy specialists and other practitioners.

-Most recently she became certified in systemic constellation work with Heinz Stark of the Stark Institut, Germany, and the Hellinger Center in Bethesda, Md.
+In 2009, she became certified in Family and Systemic Constellations and Systemic Integrative Therapy with advanced training from Heinz Stark of the Stark Institute, Germany, and the Hellinger Center in Bethesda, Md.

 Karen is the author of:

 She is the co-author of two books: